0install/docs/docs/tools/0release/compiled-binaries.md

 ![The release process with binary packages](../../img/uml/release-process-binaries.png)

+    !!! todo
-TODO: 0release doesn't currently unit-test the binaries it produces
+    0release doesn't currently unit-test the binaries it produces

 After generating an archive and a feed for the source code release candidate (where `arch='*-src'`), 0release also compiles a binary for the host system (using [0compile](../0compile/index.md)).
 It uploads both the source and binary archive and publishes both in the Zero Install feed.